 Joint-labelling allows for a single label/leaflet that has been agreed by the Health Products Regulatory Authority (HPRA), on behalf of Ireland, and the Veterinary Medicines Directorate (VMD), on behalf of the UK, to be used on veterinary medicinal products marketed in their countries.

-Joint-labelling can be achieved between GB and IE, UK (NI) and IE, or all three - GB, IE and UK (NI).
-With reference to Question 6.3 of the ‘Notice to Stakeholders - Withdrawal of the United Kingdom and EU rules for medicinal products for human use and veterinary medicinal products’, multi-country packs with the UK market are only possible if the product information is exactly the same in the United Kingdom as in the EU and the Member State has allowed additional administrative information labelled in the ‘blue box’.
-This guidance document should be read alongside the HPRA ‘Guide to Product Literature Standard for Veterinary Medicinal Products’ (available on the HPRA website) which lists both general labelling requirements along with the advice on how the additional administrative information as referenced above can be captured on mock-ups.
+Joint-labelling can be achieved between IE and GB, IE and UK (NI), or all three – IE, GB, and UK (NI).
+This guidance document should be read alongside the HPRA ‘Guide to Product Literature Standard for Veterinary Medicinal Products’ (available on the HPRA website).

 The products involved in the joint-labelling process must: